• Post a Project

 • Web Design

-Consider that certain brand materials, such as web design, can be more time- and resource-consuming, adding that to the scope of your project can increase branding pricing significantly.
-More basic brand documentation, such as a logo design or choosing brand colors is less labor-intensive and will keep your branding budget more affordable.
+More basic brand documentation, such as a logo design or choosing brand colors, is less labor-intensive and will keep your branding budget more affordable.

-Depending on the scope of your branding project, you will have various team members such as graphic designers, web designers, copywriters, and more working together to bring your life together.
+Depending on the scope of your branding project, you will have various team members, such as graphic designers, web designers, copywriters, and more, working together to bring your brand to life.
 It’s also important to note that these services may charge different hourly rates.

 When creating your branding budget and talking to branding service providers, be sure to consider how having each of these team members will impact the overall cost of your project.